 Plurisexual Identity Development from an Intersectional Perspective

 The multidisciplinary literature on bi+ issues suggests that plurisexuals (individuals with non-exclusive attractions) may have unique concerns regarding identity, invisibility, stigma, lack of social support, and disparities in mental and physical health (e.g., Bower, Gurevich, & Mathieson, 2002; Friedman et al., 2014; Galupo, Davis, Grynkiewicz, & Mitchell, 2014; Galupo et al., 2015; Rust, 2003).
 Investigating the process of sexual identity development for plurisexuals is imperative for academic and clinical purposes.
 Much of the academic discourse around sexual identity lacks nuance to explain sexual identity development for individuals who experience nonexclusive attractions, multiple sexual identities, sexual fluidity, and individuals with intersecting marginalized social identities.
 The goal of this dissertation is to use an intersectional lens to investigate plurisexual identity development in the contexts of race/ethnicity and geographical location.

 We are seeking undergraduate students to serve as research assistants for this dissertation project.
 Qualified students will participate in various activities including interview protocol development, interview transcription, data management, coding, analysis, and lab meetings.
 Students interested in issues surrounding sexual identity development, plurisexual experiences, and/or working with qualitative data should email Alyssa Billington about their interest in this project and any relevant background information.
-If selected, undergraduate students will register for credits with Dr. Ramona Faith Oswald (available Summer and Fall 2022).
+If selected, undergraduate students will register for credits with Dr. Ramona Faith Oswald (available Fall 2022)

 Prevention Science and Family Health in a Digital Age